Jimmie Johnson Bio And Facts

 In 2020, Jimmie Johnson announced that year would be his last full-time season of NASCAR racing.
 Although he was already recognized as one of the best racing drivers of all time, he had not had a win in the Cup Series since 2017 and was looking for new opportunities.
 That same year, he ran an IndyCar test for Chip Ganassi Racing (CGR).
 The test went well, and CGR offered Johnson a part-time IndyCar ride for the 2021 season.

 The 2021 NTT IndyCar season was a period of adjustment for Johnson.
 Only racing the road and street courses and avoiding the more dangerous ovals, he ran mostly at the back of the pack, getting accustomed to new cars and tracks.
 However, Johnson decided he would race full-time in 2022, again for CGR in his No. 48 Honda.
-Although the season was a success, with Johnson achieving a series-best fifth-place finish at Iowa Speedway, he announced he was retiring from full-time racing in September 2022.
+Although the season was a success, Johnson announced he was retiring from full-time racing in September 2022.

 Beginning in 2021, Johnson has also been competing in the endurance races on the IMSA SportsCar Championship schedule (24 Hours of Daytona, 12 Hours of Sebring, and Petit Le Mans), driving the No. 48 Cadillac in the DPi class for the Ally Cadillac team.
 His best finish so far is second place in the 2021 24 Hour of Daytona.